Gera: Education

 Tertiary institutions are the private college SRH Fachhochschule für Gesundheit Gera (university of applied sciences for health) with 500 students and the Gera branch of the Duale Hochschule Gera-Eisenach (cooperative state college) with 850 students locally.

 Furthermore, there are four Gymnasiums, all of them are state-owned.
 The Goethe-Gymnasium/Rutheneum seit 1608 (“since 1608”) focuses on music education as an elite boarding school, in addition to the common curriculum.

 Politics

 The first freely elected mayor after German reunification was independent Ralf Rauch, who served from 1994 to 2006.
 He was succeeded by Norbert Vornehm of the Social Democratic Party (SPD), who served from 2006 to 2012.
 Viola Hahn was elected in 2012, but was defeated seeking re-election in 2018, failing to progress to the second round.
-Julian Vonarb was elected, and has since served as mayor.
-The most recent mayoral election was held on 15 April 2018, with a runoff held on 29 April, and the results were as follows:
+Julian Vonarb served from 2018 to 2024 when he was also defeated seeking re-election, succeeded by Kurt Dannenberg (CDU).
+The most recent mayoral election was held on 26 May 2024, with a runoff held on 9 June, and the results were as follows: